 Image Source: Taticflickr.com

-An effective flea plan can be designed on the basis of your pet’s regular overall lifestyle.
-For instance, if your little feline mostly stays indoors and doesn’t have much exposure to the outdoor animals, it is less likely that he will be exposed to fleas.
-On the other hand, if your pet spends a lot of time around other animals, you might consider preparing well in advance for the flea season.
+An effective flea plan can be designed based on your pet’s lifestyle.
+For instance, if your little feline mostly stays indoors and doesn’t have much exposure to outdoor animals, it is less likely that he will be exposed to fleas.
+On the other hand, if your pet spends a lot of time around other animals, you might consider preparing well ahead for the flea season.